How to Handle Peer Pressure

 - Have a friend who will stand with you.
 It can really help to have at least one other peer who is willing to say "No," too.
 This takes a lot of the power out of peer pressure.
 It's great to have friends who will back you up when you don't want to do something.

 - Help a friend.
 Maybe you notice that a friend is having trouble saying no to peer pressure.
 You can help by saying, "I'm with you — let's go."

 - Walk away.
 If you're faced with peer pressure while you're alone, there are still things you can do.
 You can stay away from peers who pressure you to do stuff you know is wrong.
 You can tell them, "Nah" and walk away.
 Better yet, find other friends and classmates to hang around with.

 - Get advice from an adult.
 If you face peer pressure that’s hard to handle, get advice from an adult you trust.
 Talk to a parent, teacher, or school counselor.
 It can help you feel much better.
 Plus, they can help you prepare for the next time you face peer pressure.

 Positive Peer Pressure

 Peer pressure is not always a bad thing.
-For example, peers can pressure bullies into acting better toward other kids.
-When enough kids get together, peers can pressure each other into doing what's right!
+For example, peers can lead kids to treat each other with kindness, fairness, and friendship.
+When enough kids get together, they can lead each other into doing what's right!